Discover the world through travel & beyond!

 Arnaud's Jazz Bistro

-If traveling with older kids or well-behaved young ones, treat your family to a night out at Arnaud's.
-This is my favorite restaurant in New Orleans for its live music as well as its incredible food.
-(You MUST get the Crawfish O'Connor!)
+If traveling with older kids or well-behaved young ones, treat your entire family to a night out at Arnaud’s.
+This is my favorite restaurant in New Orleans for its live music and incredible food.
+(You MUST get the Crawfish O’Connor!)

-Arnaud's Restaurant's dining room is fancier.
-Instead, spring for the entertainment fee and book your meal at the more casual Arnaud's Jazz Bistro.
+The dining room at Arnaud’s Restaurant is fancy.
+Instead, spring for the entertainment fee and book your meal at the more casual Arnaud’s Jazz Bistro.
 The impressive three-piece jazz band plays a few songs for the room.
-Then the musicians make their way table to table, taking song requests.
+Then, the musicians make their way from table to table, taking song requests.
 Take a peek at their talented jazz trio in my video below.

 Café Beignet

-Not only is Café Beignet on Decatur a tasty place to get a powdery fried dough confection, but also it offers live jazz performances for free to guests of all ages.
+Not only is Café Beignet a great place to get a powdery fried dough confection but also it offers live jazz performances for free to guests of all ages.
+Look for four locations throughout the Big Easy.

 Street Performers